ircv3/ircv3-specifications/extensions/echo-message-3.2.md

 If enabled, servers MUST send `PRIVMSG` and `NOTICE` messages back to the client that sent them.
-If servers apply any modifications to these messages, they MUST send the final version of the message back to the originating client.
+If servers apply any modifications to these messages, they SHOULD send the final version of the message back to the originating client.

 For clients, receiving a message with themselves as the sender acts as